 - Refugee sponsored by the Government of Canada

-(*Refugees under private sponsorship do not qualify unless BC Housing accepts private sponsorship has broken down)
+- Individual who has applied for refugee status and is not under private sponsorship (unless BC Housing accepts that the private sponsorship has broken down)

 - Household assets are less than $100,000 (does not include equity in home being adapted).

 - The home being adapted is the primary residence of the homeowner and the person needing the adaptations.

 - The BC Assessment value of the home is below Home Value Limits for BC-RAHA.
 Or the home value is below the average assessed value of homes in your area.

 - The home needing adaptation qualifies for this program.
 Check: List of eligible and ineligible housing.